eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Fast DDS with Statistics module
 *******************************

-In order to show the *Fast DDS Monitor* application running and monitoring a real DDS network, this tutorial uses a *Fast DDS* example to create a simple and understandable DDS network.
+In order to show the *DDS Monitor* application running and monitoring a real DDS network, this tutorial uses a *Fast DDS* example to create a simple and understandable DDS network.
 The example proposed by this tutorial uses the :code:`hello_world` example of *Fast DDS* repository.